postlight/headless-wp-starter/README.md

 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
 ```

-On another note, It's recommended that you use something like the [WordPress Salt generator](https://api.wordpress.org/secret-key/1.1/salt/) to generate a secret for JWT, then define them in `wp-config.php`
+It's recommended that you use something like the [WordPress Salt generator](https://api.wordpress.org/secret-key/1.1/salt/) to generate a secret for JWT, then define them in `wp-config.php`

 For the Rest API: